baselime/docs/observability-as-code/reference/streams.md

       namespaces:
         - demo-lambda

+      # Optional: A flag on whether to include or exclude specified namespaces.
+Default: INCLUDE
+      namespaceCombination: INCLUDE # Possible values: INCLUDE, EXCLUDE, STARTS_WITH

       # Optional: Filter events based on additional criteria
       # Default: Will not apply any filters on the stream
       filters:
         - "@type := REPORT"
         - "@duration :> 10"

+      # Optional: If multiple filters are provided, defines how to combine them
+      # Default: Will filter only events that match all the criteria specified in filters
+      filterCombination: AND # Possible values: AND, OR

+      # Optional: A needle is a search object containing an item, isRegex and matchCase booleans.
+      needle:
+        item: "message" # A string to search for in your events.
+        isRegex: false # optional, default: false.
+        matchCase: false # optional, default: false.

 ```